 to identify only those subjects with an absolute need for a colonoscopy among subjects with symptoms of CRC and, therefore, referred to diagnostic colonoscopy.

-Due to the success of the last 4 years with the general population screening for colorectal cancer the overall requirement of colonoscopies—screening, diagnostic and adenoma control—far exceeds
+Due to the success of the general population screening for colorectal cancer the overall requirement of colonoscopies—screening, diagnostic and adenoma control—far exceeds